betterscientificsoftware/bssw.io/CuratedContent/MakingSoftwareWhatReallyWorksAndWhyWeBelieveIt.md

 and then read articles on individual SE practices as the need arises.
 This book may also surprise you and might serve as a useful guide on practices that you may not have considered in the past.

 <!---
-Publish: preview
+Publish: yes
-Categories: Performance,  Planning,Collaboration
+Categories: Performance, Planning, Collaboration
 Topics: Software engineering, Development tools, Strategies for more effective teams, Personal productivity and sustainability
 RSS update: 2021-01-24
 --->